Oil & Gas Development Company

 Oil & Gas Development Company Limited, commonly known as OGDC, is a Pakistani state-owned oil and gas company headquartered in Islamabad.
-It is listed on the Pakistan Stock Exchange and the London Stock Exchange.
+It is listed on the Pakistan Stock Exchange.

+OGDCL operates 50 oil and gas fields across Pakistan.
 It is the largest company in Pakistan in terms of market capitalisation, and has repeatedly ranked among the Forbes Global 2000.
-OGDCL operates 50 oil and gas fields across Pakistan.

 History

 Oil & Gas Development Corporation (OGDC) was established through an ordinance dated 4 April 1961 by the Government of Pakistan with the help of Soviet Union under a $30 million oil exploration loan signed in February 1961.
 OGDC received equipment and technical services under a $30 million loan.

 In October 1997, it was restructured into a public limited company thus becoming Oil and Gas Development Company Limited.
 In 2004, OGDCL was listed on the Karachi Stock Exchange, following an initial public offering at a strike price of PKR 32 per share.